 Before applying, please make sure you've read and understood the information above.

-Upon receipt of the request, if this is an extension of your payment deferral, we will look to contact you at the earliest opportunity to talk through your circumstances and ensure that this is the most appropriate option for you and ensure you understand the implications of your request.
+Upon receipt of the request, if this is an extension of your payment deferral beyond the maximum of 6 months, we will look to contact you at the earliest opportunity to talk through your circumstances and consider the most appropriate option for you.

 Alternatively you can e-mail us.
 If you hold a Britannia or Co-operative Bank mortgage, please email firstname.lastname@example.org.
 If you hold a Platform, Mortgage Agency Services or Verso mortgage, please email email@example.com and we will be in touch to request further information and will contact you to discuss.
 Please include your mortgage account number in your e-mail.